Can we arrange foods in our diet in a similar way to flower arranging? That is, by allowing our senses and a loose framework guide us?

 We can pick and choose foods based on what we enjoy.
 We can choose foods based on how we feel in the moment.
 We can choose foods that feel good within our bodies.

 It is up to us to determine how we arrange it in our diet.

 Beauty in imperfection

 Gazing at my finished flower arrangement, I took in the variety of textures, shades of colour and shadows.
 I reflected that there is beauty in imperfection and that rather than perfection, there is a beauty in balance.

 Just as is the case with our bodies, perfection is not absolute; it is only a mind-made construct.
 Achieving balance is shifting the focus on what makes us feel good physically and brings us joy.
 It is not about how we look or what successes we have achieved but whether we feel balanced in our life.

-Like the transformation of a bud to flower in full bloom our body changes over the course of our life.
+Like the transformation of a bud to a flower in full bloom, our body changes over the course of our life.
 We can choose to observe and enjoy the unfolding of our life without judgement and constraint and live with awareness and acceptance.

 I would rather have a mind opened by wonder than one closed by belief. – Gerry Spence

 To complete the sensory experience, I took a short stroll to Real Food for a late lunch and stimulated the taste sensation.